mscappini/CCNetGithubHookTrigger/README.md

 - `endpoint`: A valid listening endpoint (e.g. `http://*:31574`).
 - `logfile`: A path to a logfile (enables logging). (e.g. `C:\CCNet\logs\githubHookTrigger.log`).
 - `secret`: A secret configured exactly as in Github.
 - `branches`: An array of branches to trigger the build.
+Supports regular expression matching.
 - `buildCondition`: The build condition to return to the integrator.
 (See [build conditions](http://cruisecontrolnet.org/projects/ccnet/wiki/Build_Condition).)

 ## Examples